-The project includes the installation of drainage piping systems through the intersection of West Washington Street and Saratoga Street.
+The project included the installation of drainage piping systems through the intersection of West Washington Street and Saratoga Street.

-The project work will then proceed south on South Saratoga Street to Jackson Street, and then along Jackson Street to Lee Street.
-After the initial intersection work, traffic will be allowed through the work zones with lane closures.
+The project work proceeded south on South Saratoga Street to Jackson Street, and then along Jackson Street to Lee Street.

-The project will also include a storm water pond to mitigate the impacts of large rainfall events in the area, and will also support the soon to be constructed Downtown Library.
-The duration of this project is anticipated to be 90 days for major in-street work”
+The project also included a storm water pond to mitigate the impacts of large rainfall events in the area, and will also support the new Downtown Library.

 The Downtown Suffolk Drainage Improvements project is to reduce flooding that occurs during a normal rain even in the downtown area including Jackson St, S Saratoga St, and W Washington St.